survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 After you have these two set up, it should work.
 As you click the text, it should mutate the application state as the worker completes its execution.
 To demonstrate the asynchronous nature of workers, you could try adding delay to the answer and see what happens.

 T> [webworkify-webpack](https://www.npmjs.com/package/webworkify-webpack) is an alternative to *worker-loader*.
-The API allows you to use the worker as a regular JavaScript module as well given you avoid the `self` requirement visible in the example solution.
+The API allows you to use the worker as a regular JavaScript module as well given you avoid the `self` requirement visible in the example solution. [webpack-worker](https://www.npmjs.com/package/webpack-worker) is another option to study.

 ## Conclusion